aderant-handshake/HSFramework-Public/README.md

 * **uppercase**: Sets the text of the tabs to be in Uppercase.
 * **full**:  Tabs will use the entire width of the parent container.
 Borders are removed, except for the bottom border of the active tab.
 * **bicolor**:  Sets the Active Tab to a background of $tabcolor(a), and all inactive tabs to $tabcolor(b).
 Text color is set using a function to determine optimim color based on the background-color.
 A slight box-shadow is set on the active tab.
 * **fullcolor**:  Sets the background color of each tab to $tabcolor(a..e), then repeats.
-The opacticy of inactive tabs is $tabcolor(opacity), while the opacity for active and onhover tabs is 1 A slight box-shadow is set on the active tab.
+The opacity of inactive tabs is $tabcolor(opacity), while the opacity for active and on hover tabs is 1 A slight box-shadow is set on the active tab.
 * **rounded**:  Set a radius to the top left/right corners.
 Radius is defined in the $tabcolor(radius)
 * **radio**:  Renders the tabs as a set of radio control buttons
 * **shaded**:  Tabs will use full width of the parent container.
 Active tab will use $tabcolor(a) as the background.
 Hover backgroud will be $tabcolor(b).
 * **flat**:  Removes any box-shadow that may be set by another class such as hs-tabstrip-fullcolor.
-* **flush**:  Removes padding and border of child elements such as a HTML5Grid or a list-group inside an HTML5ListView when it is a direct deciendent to the active tab container
+* **flush**:  Removes padding and border of child elements such as a HTML5Grid or a list-group inside an HTML5ListView when it is a direct descendent to the active tab container

 > **TIPS** Many of these classes may be combined like fullwidth & fullcolor, but not all will make sense like fullcolor and bicolor.
 For consistency in your site, you may elect to use and Application Option variable to define on or more class name that may be used in the skin.